oracle/graal/substratevm/RESOURCES.md

 runtime time locale, format and etc. settings.

 Substrate VM needs an ahead of time knowledge of resources bundles your application needs.
-Configure them by passing additional parameters to the `native-image` binary:
+Resource bundles need to be passed to the `native-image` binary using the option
 ```bash
 -H:IncludeResourceBundles=your.pgk.Bundle,another.pkg.Resource,etc.Bundle
 ```